agda/agda-pkg/README.md

 ========

-The Agda package manager that we all have been waiting for so long.
+The Agda package manager that we all have been waiting for ~~so long~~.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->